ReeZey/optishadow/README.md

 example: `optishadow.exe "input.mp4"`
 will convert the video to a more optimized media

 its also possible to drag&drop a media file or directory ontop of the `optishadow.exe`

+# installation / build

+follow one of these steps:
+- download the binaries from the release tab
+- build them yourself from source (weirdo)
+install `pkg` or the packager of your choosing with `npm install pkg -g`
+then: `pkg index.js -t node18-win -o optishadow`